JumpTask logo

 The number of views you need to make money on YouTube is different for everyone as there’s no fixed number.
 It might take up to two years as some YouTubers on Reddit state.
 Consequently, your earnings depend on several factors, including:

-When you’re looking to earn more from a YouTube channel, the key point is creating high-quality, exclusive content.
+When you’re looking to earn more from a YouTube channel, the key point is creating content that is of high quality and unique.

-As research suggests, the Gen Z audience watches more short-form videos with long-form videos as their second choice of media consumption.
+As research suggests, 81% of Gen Z audience prefer short-form video content over images or text.
 Thus, you can experiment with YouTube Shorts monetization as an additional way to distribute your content.

 However, it doesn’t matter how many subscribers you have or how many views you get – you need to focus on viewer retention.
 Building an engaging audience takes work, so if you’re looking for ways to make money fast, you might want to explore other opportunities.